Immigration authorities are taking rosaries away from immigrants at the border.

 Since then, readers have been angered by stories of the federal government failing to account for hundreds of unaccompanied migrant children, and reports that hundreds of children — including dozens under age 4 — had been removed from their parents’ care by immigration agents.

-However, this is not a new image as of 2018.
+However, this was not a new image as of 2018.
 It was taken from a gallery published along with a 12 March 2017 story in The New Yorker and depicts the work of photographer Thomas Kiefer, who used to work as a janitor for Customs and Border Protection (CBP) in Ajo, Arizona.
 The rosaries, he explained, were taken from immigrants along with other personal effects when they were arrested by border agents.

 Kiefer, who quit his CBP job in 2014, fished the unclaimed items out of trash cans as he cleaned.
 They would later become part of a photography collection he called “El Sueño Americano”: